-\item{} The elliptic case corresponds to have $c=\pm 1$ and $b\mathtt{n}=\pm 1-e(e-t)$ since it must verify that the two trace entries are equal.
-For arbitrary central charge $\mathtt{n}\ne 1$ the above equation is not satisfied apart for solutions associated to particular values of charges and windings. \item{} For the hyperbolic case we will analyze separately three different cases restricted to assume that $\mathtt{n}$ is prime: \begin{itemize} \item{} In first place let consider $(2e-t)$ and $\mathtt{n}$ relatively prime integers different from zero, then choose $a,b$ such that the following relation is satisfied
+as elliptic, parabolic and hyperbolic.
+For the case when the central charge is restricted to be $\mathtt{n}=1$ all of the three subclasses of 'T-duality' matrices are allowed, however this is not the more general case since for the wrapped supermembrane on a torus arbitrary $\mathtt{n}$ is allowed. \begin{itemize} \item The parabolic case $\mathcal{T}_p= \left( \right)$ has already being discussed \cite{gmpr4}, it corresponds to have $a=1, d=1$ with $c=0$ and it is satisfied for any configuration of charges, windings and central charge, so in the following we will analyze the two other possibilities. \item The elliptic case corresponds to have $c=\pm 1$ and $b\mathtt{n}=\pm 1-e(e-t)$ since it must verify that the two trace entries are equal.
+For arbitrary central charge $\mathtt{n}\ne 1$ the above equation is not satisfied apart for solutions associated to particular values of charges and windings. \item For the hyperbolic case we will analyze separately three different cases restricted to assume that $\mathtt{n}$ is prime: \begin{itemize} \item In first place let consider $(2e-t)$ and $\mathtt{n}$ relatively prime integers different from zero, then choose $a,b$ such that the following relation is satisfied

 In this case the trace is equal to $2(1-a^2)(e-t)+a$, then if $a,b$ are solution then $a+\lambda \mathtt{n}, b+\lambda(2e-t)$ is also a solution.
 We always can find a solution of reversed sign to $(e-t)$ then $(1-a^2)(e-t)$ and $a$ have the same sign and consequently we only need to choose a $\lambda$ large enough to guarantee that